The ability to accurately identify risk tolerance is one of the foundational underpinnings of a well-designed investment portfolio.

 Personalized investment recommendations from your advisor

-Ameriprise Financial has developed a new tool to make the process of identifying your risk tolerance more interactive and intuitive.
-It uses a series of real, historical market scenarios to illustrate the portfolio impact, in both percentage and dollar terms.
+An Ameriprise tool helps to make the process of identifying your risk tolerance more interactive and intuitive.
+It uses a series of historical market scenarios to illustrate the impact of risk on your portfolio, in both percentage and dollar terms.

-You will gain greater insight into how specific changes in future markets are likely to impact your portfolio.
+You will gain greater insight into how specific changes in risk tolerance and market behaviors are likely to impact your portfolio.
 In our view, this will lead to greater precision in defining what it means to be a conservative or aggressive investor, or somewhere in between.

 To learn more about risk tolerance and the role it plays a sound portfolio, or if you have questions about your own profile, please speak with your Ameriprise financial advisor.